 Attitude.
 Along the focus group discussion, they were very open about the idea of integrating other approaches to help them survive the onslaught of their major subjects.
 When asked about the introduction of collaborative team teaching on their major subjects, all of the respondents were very optimistic about the idea of having two teachers in one class subject.
 Most of them said that it would "definitely make the lessons easier to understand since there are two teachers working together to help them carry out the activities."
 While some of the respondents uttered that "having two teachers explaining the lessons would give them clearer view of the lessons as two teachers provide their positions about a certain topic."
 These findings blend with the result of the constructed questionnaire wherein they reported that PowerPoint presentations and printed materials would be better understood in the presence of two teachers who provide their wisdom during class discussions.
-They added that the presence of two teachers who would facilitate all their needs and queries.
+They added that the presence of two teachers will allow them to have confidence since there are two teachers who would facilitate all their needs and queries.